How To Open A Dispensary In New Jersey

 The 160-page ruleset can be found here.

-The CRC hosted a Recreational Cannabis Statewide Information Webinar on October 13th, 2021 and provided essential information about the state’s adult-use cannabis program.
-The CRC explained the initial rules, the application requirements, as well as what businesses may do to prepare for applying.
+The CRC hosted a Recreational Cannabis Statewide Information Webinar on October 13th, 2021, and provided essential information about the state’s adult-use cannabis program.
+The CRC explained the initial rules, the application requirements, and what businesses may do to prepare for applying.
 Also, this meeting discussed the requirements for CRC background investigations, MSA and FSAs 101: protections and red flags, as well as expectations for communities allowing the operation of cannabis businesses.
 The CRC website has a video recording of the webinar that you can watch.

 On December 15th, 2021, the New Jersey Cannabis Regulatory Commission started accepting applications for recreational cannabis cultivators, manufacturers, and testing laboratories.

-On March 24th, the Commission approved 68 conditional licenses including 50 Class 1 Cultivation Conditional Licenses and 18 Class 2 Manufacturer Conditional Licenses.
+On March 24th, 2022, the Commission approved 68 conditional licenses, including 50 Class 1 Cultivation Conditional Licenses and 18 Class 2 Manufacturer Conditional Licenses.
 License applications are accepted on a rolling basis and will remain open.

 The state’s regulators set a date of February 22, 2022, for the state to begin selling recreational marijuana.
 However, the deadline was missed.
 Gov. Phil Murphy said in late February that the launch is not far away.
 “We are within weeks – I would hope in March – you would see implicit movement on the medical dispensaries, some of them being able to sell recreational,” Murphy stated on a radio broadcast.

-We anticipate that further information about legalization, regulations and the application will soon become available.
+We anticipate that further information about legalization, regulations, and applications will soon become available.
 As new information becomes available, we will update this page to provide the most up-to-date information.
 Here’s what you need to know right now.